irukoa/SsTC/README.md

          enddo
        enddo

 The user can also pass as an input a cristalline system, which corresponds to the tight-binding representation of said system.
 This is a file given in the [Wannier90](https://wannier.org/) format, containing the Hamiltonian matrix elements and the position operator's matrix elements in the Wannier basis.
 A system is a derived type `type(SsTC_sys)`, which can be loaded from a file by using the `SsTC_sys_constructor`.
-The user is then encouraged to employ the Wannier interpolation routines contained in the `local_k_quantities.F90` module to compute the Hamiltonian and Berri connection matrices and its derivatives in the Wannier gauge.
+The user is then encouraged to employ the Wannier interpolation routines contained in the `local_k_quantities.F90` module to compute the Hamiltonian and Berry connection matrices and its derivatives in the Wannier gauge.

 Once created a task, this can be sampled/integrated by using the task specific routines `SsTC_sample_and_integrate_BZ_integral_task`, `SsTC_kpath_sampler`, `SsTC_sample_kslice_task` and `SsTC_sample_sampling_task`.
 Which take as inputs a task of the corresponding type and a system of type `type(SsTC_sys)`.
 This will write to the particular result variable contained in the type (see User's guide).
 Lastly, the results can be plotted to files by using the routines `SsTC_print_BZ_integral_task`, `SsTC_print_kpath`, `SsTC_print_kslice`, and `SsTC_print_sampling`.
 These will write a file for each possible combination of $\alpha_i$ integer indices and each of the columns will correspond to a particular $\beta_i$ index and/or a $k$ value (in the case of sampling).